 Associated health conditions

-There are a number of disorders that are more common in people with the condition.
+There are a number of disorders that are more common in people with Down's syndrome.
 These include:

 Your child may be checked by a paediatrician more often than other children to pick up developing problems as early as possible.
 If you have any concerns about your child's health, discuss them with your GP, health visitor or paediatrician.